 I love those pig-like denizens of the desert.
 That’s all the invitation I need.

-Local outfitters 360 Adventures and Arizona Outback Adventures offer kayaking and paddleboarding tours of the Lower Salt River.
+Local outfitters 360 Adventures and REI Co-Op Experiences offer kayaking and paddleboarding tours of the Lower Salt River.
 These guided tours typically last a half a day, and late spring and summer are the best times to spot wild horses.

 About the author: Suzanne Wright